 He received the Virginia Outstanding Faculty Award, the highest faculty award in the Commonwealth.
 Read more at VT News and in VT Magazine.

-His current research uses historical ethnography to follow how engineers attach themselves to countries, infusing technical education in problem solving with contrasting value commitments and expectations.
+His current research uses historical ethnography to follow how engineers attach themselves to countries, infusing technical education in problem solving with contrasting material commitments and expectations.
 His work extends critical analysis to critical participation, a version of STS making & doing, to enable both engineers and STS scholars better identify and reflect critically on their knowledge, identities, and commitments.